AnyLog-co/documentation/99- INTERNAL & DRAFT sections (NOT publicly visible)/B- Blockchain Integration/03 Using Ethereum.md

 ## Prerequisites

-* Open an account in Infura - instructions are [here](https://blog.infura.io/getting-started-with-infura-28e41844cc89/).
+* Open an account in Infura - instructions are <a href="https://blog.infura.io/getting-started-with-infura-28e41844cc89/" target="_blank">here</a>.
 * From Infura get a Project ID and an API endpoint.
   Or use the following demo ID and endpoint:
   * Project Endpoint: https://rinkeby.infura.io/v3/45e96d7ac85c4caab102b84e13e795a1